WANdisco/wandisco-documentation-ldm/docs/configuration-hvm.md

        enabled: true
    ```

-1. In the `/etc/wandisco/hivemigrator/application.yaml` file, add two new lines for the `username` and `password` key values.
+1. In the same file, add two new lines for the `username` and `password` key values.

    They need to be top level parameters (like `storagePath` and `liveDataMigratorPort`).
 The password value needs to be encrypted using a [bcrypt generator](https://bcrypt-generator.com/).